Behind the Seams: Extra-Long Jam-Packed Edition

 September 15th

-This photo represents two of the major kinks Matt and I played with together this year: chastity and financial domination.
+This photo represents two of the major kinks mb and I played with together this year: chastity and financial domination.
 While they were locked up in chastity, we decided it would be fun to do one of our long-distance “phone dates” – wherein we each go to a restaurant or bar in our respective cities and talk on the phone throughout – but for them to foot the bill for the entire evening, because sometimes it turns them on to spoil me.

-I put on the set of blue Agent Provocateur lingerie Matt had bought me as an earlier financial domination task, and added (of course) the necklace on which I keep my key to their chastity cage.
-On top of that, I wore a blue dress and a yellow cardigan, and walked to a restaurant Matt had chosen for me in swanky Yorkville called Sassafraz.
+I put on the set of blue Agent Provocateur lingerie mb had bought me as an earlier financial domination task, and added (of course) the necklace on which I keep my key to their chastity cage.
+On top of that, I wore a blue dress and a yellow cardigan, and walked to a restaurant mb had chosen for me in swanky Yorkville called Sassafraz.
 (I sat outdoors, away from other guests; me and the staff had masks on whenever possible; there was ample hand sanitizer available; etc. etc.) We chatted on the phone during dinner, and they paid for my whole meal and my Uber ride back home.

 I like this photo because I look powerful in it, even though you can’t see my face.
 Being dominant doesn’t come naturally to me, but this year I’ve enjoyed finding new ways my dominance can manifest, and how those newer routes can help me access different sides of my dominance that feel authentic and restorative.
 Here’s to more kinky adventures in 2021 (hopefully also in gorgeous lingerie)!